 As we made our way walking back through the alphabet towards Jean-Michel’s studio.
 We ran across a rough looking black girl selling syringes, ‘Works, works’ she said to us as we where walking on the opposite side of the street near B and 3rd Jean-Michel signaled to her with a nod of his head.
 She crossed 3rd, ‘How many?’ she asked whipping out a brand new bag containing dozens of syringes.
 ‘I’ll take all of them’ said Jean-Michel pressing a hundred dollar bill into the rough looking girls hands.The exchange was done quickly.
 The rough looking girl moved swiftly away.
 The hot oppressive afternoon sun beat down on us as we continued what would turn out to be our final journey.

 I left Jean-Michel at his doorstep that day.
 Unaware that that would be the last time we would ever walk together or talk together.
 I did not get high with him on that day.
 I had other pressing issues.
 Robert Mapplethorpe was on his death bed.
 It was Robert that informed me that Basquiat was dead.
-I had stepped out to run an errand to the down the block delicatessen.
+I had stepped out to run an errand to the down the block delicatessen the following afternoon.
 Upon my arrival back home Robert was just placing the phone back onto the receiver when he looked at me and said ‘Jean-Michel is dead’.